HiFaraz/character/docs/README.md

 ### Developing custom plugins

-Identity Desk exposes a standard plugin API to support custom plugins.
+Character exposes a standard plugin API to support custom plugins.
 Read the [Developing Custom Plugins](plugins/Developing-Custom-Plugins.md) guide to learn more.